Podiatry Billing Services in Michigan

 Blue Cross Blue Shield of Michigan processes the largest share of Michigan commercial podiatry claims.
 We know their MI specific fee schedules, prior authorization requirements for podiatry procedures, and their appeal timelines when claims are denied.
 Medicare does not cover routine foot care (nail trimming, callus removal) unless a qualifying systemic condition and class finding are documented.

-Healthy Michigan Plan routes podiatry patients through 5 managed care plans: Meridian, Molina, HAP Midwest, and 2 more.
+Comprehensive Health Care Program (Healthy Michigan Plan covers the expansion population) routes podiatry patients through 9 managed care plans: Meridian Health Plan of Michigan, Molina Healthcare of Michigan, UnitedHealthcare Community Plan, and 6 more.
 Each MCO has its own podiatry authorization and billing rules that we manage.

-WPS processes Medicare podiatry claims in Michigan with its own Local Coverage Determinations.
-We navigate WPS's policies around diabetic foot care certification to prevent medical necessity denials.
+WPS Health Insurance (Jurisdiction 8) processes Medicare podiatry claims in Michigan with its own Local Coverage Determinations.
+We navigate WPS Health Insurance (Jurisdiction 8)'s policies around diabetic foot care certification to prevent medical necessity denials.

 Denial Prevention for Michigan Podiatry